shaoweinuaa/HM2TFS/README.md

 # HM2TFS
-The code for the paper "Hyper-graph based Multi-task Feature Selection for Multi-modal Classification of Alzheimer's Disease"
+The code for the paper "Hyper-graph based Multi-task Feature Selection for Multi-modal Classification of Alzheimer's Disease".
+Our classification model is based on the package libsvm(https://www.csie.ntu.edu.tw/~cjlin/libsvm/), please make sure that it has been succesfully compiled in your running path

 main.m: The main function of our method.